eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The Wallet Unit will allow the User to create free-of-charge Qualified Electronic Signatures over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
-The creation of Qualified Electronic Signature or Seal by means of the EUDI Wallet can be reached by several ways:
+The creation of Qualified Electronic Signature or Seal by means of the Wallet Unit can be reached by several ways:

 - the Wallet Unit itself is certified as a qualified signature/seal creation device (QSCD), or